Flying Tigers 69th DRS Association in support of Chennault Aviation Academies proudly shares several opportunities to support the aviation community.

 * Pay-as-you-go options are for students who do not have scholarship awards or other funding options.

-High school and college students interested in these programs should choose classes or a curriculum in Aerospace.
-High school juniors and seniors are eligible to apply and join the A&P Technician program.
-Upon graduation, they receive their diploma and will join the CAA A&P program with having completed their General portion of the A&P program.
-The fee per student per year is $250.00.
+Juniors and Seniors are eligible to apply and join the A&P Technician program.
+Upon graduation, they receive their diploma and will join the CAA A&P program with having completed 500 hours of the General A&P program.
+The fee per student per year is $295.00.

 PILOT TRAINING: